Pediatric Sleep Specialist

 • Teeth grinding or jaw clenching

-• Parents losing sleep due to child's sleep problems
+• Parents losing sleep due to a child's sleep problems

 • Stress or conflict around bedtime